rice-solar-physics/EBTEL3/README.md

 ## CHANGELOG
 + January 2022, Modified to relax the assumption of subsonic flows and incorporated adaptive timegrd in IDL version of EBTEL.
-+ September 2021,  Modified to include non-uniform loop area (see above for caveats)
 + May 2012.
 PC version.
 Modular form.
 + 2013 Jan 15, JAK, Fixed a bug in the compution of the radiation function at 10^4 K; important for computing radiation losses based on dem_tr; ge vs. gt in computing rad;  lt vs. le in computing rad_dem